truenas/documentation/content/TruenasApps/EnterpriseApps/Syncthing.md

 See [Third-Party SMB Data Migration]({{< relref "DataMigrationSyncthing.md" >}}) for considerations and a full tutorial.

 ## Before You Begin
+Enterprise users with the appropriate licenese can see the apps in the **enterprise** train.
+Community users can access enterprise versions of apps by adding the **enterprise** train to their catalog.
+To change app train settings:
+{{< include file="/static/includes/apps/AddEnterpriseTrain.md" >}}

-To install the Syncthing **enterprise** train app, first create a self-signed certificate for the Syncthing enterprise app.
+Create a self-signed certificate for the Syncthing enterprise app.
 {{< include file="/static/includes/apps/AddAppCertificate.md" >}}

-Syncthing requires two storage volumes.
+Syncthing requires two storage volumes, **home** and **data1**.
+The **host** dataset stores configuration information and the **data1** dataset is the storage data volume.

 {{< include file="/static/includes/apps/SyncthingFirstSteps.md" >}}

 ## Installing the Syncthing Application